 - 2. Definitions.
-As used herein, the following definitions shall apply: - (a) "Administrator" means the Board or any of its Committees as shall be administering the Plan, in accordance with Section 4 of the Plan. - (b) "Applicable Laws" means the legal requirements relating to the administration of stock option plans under U. S. state corporate laws, U.S. federal and state securities laws, the Code and the applicable laws of any foreign country or jurisdiction where Options or Stock Purchase Rights will be or are being granted under the Plan. - (c) "Board" means the Board of Directors of the Company. - (d) "Code" means the Internal Revenue Code of 1986, as amended. - (e) "Committee" $\,$ means a Committee appointed by the Board in accordance $\,$ with Section 4 of the Plan. - (f) "Common Stock" means the Common Stock of the Company. - (g) "Company" means Autodesk, Inc., a Delaware corporation. - (h) "Consultant" means any person, including an advisor, engaged by the Company or a Parent or Subsidiary to render services and who is compensated for such services.
+As used herein, the following definitions shall apply: - (a) "Administrator" means the Board or any of its Committees as shall be administering the Plan, in accordance with Section 4 of the Plan. - (b) "Applicable Laws" means the legal requirements relating to the administration of stock option plans under U. S. state corporate laws, U.S. federal and state securities laws, the Code and the applicable laws of any foreign country or jurisdiction where Options or Stock Purchase Rights will be or are being granted under the Plan. - (c) "Board" means the Board of Directors of the Company. - (d) "Code" means the Internal Revenue Code of 1986, as amended. - (e) "Committee" means a Committee appointed by the Board in accordance with Section 4 of the Plan. - (f) "Common Stock" means the Common Stock of the Company. - (g) "Company" means Autodesk, Inc., a Delaware corporation.

+Company or a Parent or Subsidiary to render services and who is compensated for such services.
 The term "Consultant" shall not include Directors who are paid only a director's fee by the Company or who are not compensated by the Company for their services as Directors.